MarkFu/AWS_SAA_study_material/SAA-C02_notes.md

 - IPSec <=> VPC VPN
 - usually bad practice to use SQS with database for performance; use replicas, elasticache or auto scaling if possible
 - WORM <=> object lock (in S3)
+- FIPS 140-2 Level 2 <=> KMS
+- FIPS 140-2 Level 3 <=> CloudHSM
+- most AWS services use VPC *Interface* Endpoint except for S3 and DynamoDB, which use VPC *Gateway* Endpoint

 ## Domains
 ### Design Resilient Architecture (30%)